 Be patient and build your strength gradually.

 Remember you are not just loading your hips but also your knees and feet.
-I have had clients who decided more was better and who started to wear their weighted vests not only with exercise or walking but while doing their chores around the house.
+I have had clients who decided “more was better” and who started to wear their weighted vest (and waist weight belt) not only with exercise or walking but while doing chores around the house.